 As the understanding of nystagmus continues to grow, various drugs are being used to manage the condition.
 Botulinum toxin injections have been shown to help some people with the acquired form of nystagmus, though these are not usually effective in people with congenital nystagmus.

-The drugs gabapentin, baclofen and memantine have also proved to have some success at reducing the effects of acquired nystagmus in some people and they are also being trialled on people with congenital nystagmus.
+The drugs gabapentin, baclofen and memantine have also proved to have some success at reducing the effects of acquired nystagmus in some people and they are also being trialled for people with congenital nystagmus.
 Sadly, they do not work for everyone and can have unpleasant side effects.

 Fampyra or fampiridine is now used in some cases of downbeat acquired nystagmus.